TRNG-00002321/Jaewon-Kim-Cognizant/README.md

-To navigate to python assignents go to ./python/basics/assignments/{Assignments for the day}
+To navigate to python assignents go to ./python/basics/assignments/week/{Assignments for the day}

+To navigate to java assignents go to ./java/assignments/week/{Assignments for the day}